Beginner’s Guide to Deep Sky Astrophotography

 But what about a refractor telescope with a focuser drawtube, a diagonal, and an eyepiece at the end?
 To connect a DSLR camera, you need a t-ring (one made for your specific camera) and a t-adapter.

-This is called prime-focus astrophotography, and it uses the native focal length of the telescope.
 There are no additional eyepieces to magnify the image between the camera body and telescope.
-Whatever the fixed magnification of your telescope is, that’s what you get.
+Whatever your telescope’s fixed magnification is, that’s what you get.

 portable astrophotography setup